JetBrains/intellij-sdk-docs/tutorials/editor_basics/working_with_text.md

 </actions>
 ```

-If an action is registered in the group EditorPopupMenu, like the sample above shows,
+If an action is registered in the group `EditorPopupMenu`, like the sample above shows,
 it will be available from the context menu when the focus is located in the editor.

 ### 1.1.3.
 Defining action's visibility

-To determine conditions by which the action will be visible and available for being executed we need to override it's
+To determine conditions by which the action will be visible and available for being executed we need to override its
-*public void update(AnActionEvent e)* method.
+`public void update(AnActionEvent e)` method.

 ```java
 public class EditorIllustration extends AnAction {